malcprentice/malcprentice.github.io/Project-CoverLetterAndResume.md

 ## Step 2 - write your own

 * Feel free to lie or invent if you don't want to share.
-* Maybe imagine who you MIGHT be in 5-10 years and write that resume.
+* Maybe imagine who you MIGHT be in 5-10 years and write THAT resume.

 ### If you have no work experience, try these:
 * Club/circle/team membership